albar965/littlenavmap-manual/en/INSTALLATION.md

 `./littlenavmap`

-Most file managers will start the program if double clicked.
+Most file managers will start the program if double-clicked.

 ### X-Plane